unoplatform/uno/doc/articles/getting-started-tutorial-1.md

     - Click back on the Browse tab and install the following NuGet Packages to each of the projects in your solution:
         - `Refractored.MvvmHelpers`

+1. Finally, you'll need to close any opened file in the editor, then close the solution or Visual Studio, then re-open it.
+This is a workaround for a Visual studio issue regarding the XAML editor.

 ## Setting up our Model

 1. Add a Models folder in the Shared Project.